gramener/gramex/gramex/apps/guide/quickstart/README.md

 This application will allow users to see the store's sales across segments at a glance.
 After finishing this tutorial, we will be able to:

-1. convert a data file into a REST API,
+1. Convert a data file into a REST API,
-2. preview the data in an interactive table,
+2. Preview the data in an interactive table,
-3. create a chart showing sales across multiple categories, and
+3. Create a chart showing sales across multiple categories, and
-4. deploy all of the above as a standalone web application.

 This is what the data looks like: